Trevor-Johannessen/Colon/README.md

 For more information on each function please see the wiki (ATTATCH WIKI HERE)

 ## Transitions
 Transitions can be used to move between two loaded pages.
-Transitions are declared as an object with the to= and from= parameters (Ex. `swipe: to=temp.txt, from=temp2.txt`).
+Transitions are declared as an object with the to= and from= parameters (Ex. `swipeLeft: to=temp.txt, from=temp2.txt`).
 If from is left blank, a transition should transition from the current page.
 If a transition is declared without a when: statement it will immediately transition on render.

 There is currently 3 transition:
  * swipeLeft